Culture in Toronto

-Toronto is the largest city of Canada and one of the most multicultural cities in the world.
+Toronto is the largest city in Canada and one of the most multicultural cities in the world.
 Many immigrant cultures have brought their traditions languages and music to Toronto.
 Toronto, the capital of the province of Ontario, is a major Canadian city along Lake Ontario's northwestern shore.
-It's a dynamic metropolis with a core of soaring skyscrapers, all dwarfed by the iconic, free-standing CN Tower.
-Toronto also has many green spaces, from the orderly oval of Queen's Park to 400-acre High Park and its trails, sports facilities and zoo.

-Toronto is a business-minded, conscientious, socially progressive, and pluralistic city.
-It is a city of many museums, theatres, festival events and sports activities.
-The city features many distinctive neighbouring bustling with activity and vitality.
+The city features many distinctive neighbourhoods.
 Many of these neighbourhoods were originally built as streetcar suburbs in the past and are still vibrant today.
 This is partially because of an influx of residents in the downtown caused by a large amount of new condominium construction in the city since the mid 2000s.

 Toronto is one of the few cities in North America to retain its historic streetcar lines.
-These streetcars are not touristic streetcars, but are an integral part of the transit system.
+These streetcars are not just touristic streetcars, but are an integral part of the transit system.
 This streetcar network crisscrosses the downtown area and some of the suburban parts of the city as well.
 The city also features many unique neighbourhoods.
 These include the largest collection of Victorian-era industrial architecture in North America (a legacy from Toronto's past as a major whisky distilling centre), the largest urban car-free community in North America, and the bohemian heart of the city, Kensington Market.